 mxArray is converted to the type of the

 variable that it is assigned to.
-However, if the data in the
+If the data in the

 mxArray is not consistent with the type of the

 variable, you get a run-time error.

 function y = foo %#codegen coder.extrinsic('rat'); [N D] = rat(pi); y = min(N,D);

 D of the